 What Is Processed Food?

-"We have to determine what processed really means when we're talking about processed food," says Andrea Giancoli, MPH, RD, past spokesperson of the Academy of Nutrition and Dietetics.
+"We have to determine what processed really means when we're talking about processed food," says Andrea Giancoli, MPH, RD, past spokesperson of the Academy of Nutrition and Dietetics (2005 to 2014).
 For example, Giancoli considers white bread refined since most of the healthy fiber has been removed during the processing.
 "It's also processed, but keep in mind, that as a cook you're doing processing yourself.
 Have you ever heard of something called a food processor?
 I think we get really caught up in the word processed without realizing what it truly means."

 Processed food falls on a spectrum from minimally to heavily processed: